MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 #### What do I need to do to prepare for this change?

 No action is needed at this time.
-Review our [In Development](../fundamentals/in-development.md) page for advanced notice of upcoming new features, and we will follow up with additional information when it’s available regarding re-envisioned location-based services.
+Review our [In Development](../fundamentals/in-development.md) page for advanced notice of upcoming new features, and we'll follow up with additional information when it's available regarding re-envisioned location-based services.

-### Plan for Change: Intune moving to support iOS/iPadOS 13 and higher later this year<!--10144130-->
+### Plan for Change: Intune moving to support iOS/iPadOS 13 and later later this year<!--10144130-->

 Later this year, we expect iOS 15 to be released by Apple.
-Microsoft Intune, including the Intune Company Portal and Intune app protection policies (APP, also known as MAM), will require  iOS/iPadOS 13 and higher shortly after iOS 15’s release.
+Microsoft Intune, including the Intune Company Portal and Intune app protection policies (APP, also known as MAM), will require  iOS/iPadOS 13 and later shortly after iOS 15's release.

 #### How does this affect me?

 If you are managing iOS/iPadOS devices, you might have devices that will not be able to upgrade to the minimum supported version (iOS/iPadOS 13).
-Provided that Office 365 mobile apps are supported on iOS/iPadOS 13.0 and higher, this may not affect you; you’ve likely already upgraded your OS or devices.
+Provided that Office 365 mobile apps are supported on iOS/iPadOS 13.0 and later, this may not affect you; you've likely already upgraded your OS or devices.
 See the following Apple documentation for devices to check which devices support iOS 13 or iPadOS 13 (if applicable).

 - [Supported iPhone models](https://support.apple.com/guide/iphone/supported-iphone-models-iphe3fa5df43/13.0/ios/13.0)
 - [Supported iPad models](https://support.apple.com/guide/ipad/supported-models-ipad213a25b2/13.0/ipados/13.0)